nikkhil160/nikhil/cma5nwjbr001809l746ec9dur.md

 * Use high-quality images and SEO-friendly product names.

-* Monitor results and refine your product titles/descriptions based on performance.
+* Monitor results using Google Analytics and refine your product titles/descriptions based on performance.